Green mango

-The green mango (Anthracothorax viridis) is a large species of hummingbird in the subfamily Polytminae.
-It is endemic to the main island of Puerto Rico.
+The green mango (Anthracothorax viridis), most commonly known in Spanish as zumbador verde and colibrí verde, is a large species of hummingbird in the subfamily Polytminae, endemic to the main island of Puerto Rico.

 Taxonomy and systematics

 The green mango's relationship to the other species of genus Anthracothorax has not been settled.
 The species is monotypic.

 Description

 The green mango is 11 to 14 cm long and weighs about 7 g.
 The sexes are alike except that the female has a tiny white spot behind the eye.
 Adults' upperparts are emerald green, their underparts metallic blue-green, and their tail metallic blue-black with white tips to its feathers.
 Immatures have a brownish tinge to the head and back.

 Distribution and habitat

 The green mango is found only on Puerto Rico.
 It primarily inhabits forests and plantations in the central and western mountains and is most common between 800 and 1200 m of elevation.
 It is rare in coastal areas.